osamuaoki/imediff/README.md

 Osamu Aoki made a minor patched release for Debian buster in Oct 2018.

 * No more surprise hitting "q".
 You will be asked.
 (Fix Debian bug #799865)
 * Fix manpage generation issue (Fix Debian bug #860351)
 * New git-ime wrapper script (great for git rebase/un-squash commit)
 * You can customize key bindings.

 Osamu also wanted to add some features:

- * Use of Python3 with setup.py and setuptools to organize the source into multiple source files.
+* Use of Python3 with pyproject.toml and setuptools to organize the source into a module with multiple source files.
 * Use standard libraries for the flexible customization (argparse, configparser, logging)
 * Addition of diff3 merge capability
 * Addition of wdiff capability
 * Addition of cursor location display capability
 * Make it edit highlighted section only
 * Make its TUI more friendly under monochrome terminal
 * Use curses.wrapper()
 * CLI and logging interface for easy self-testing/debugging
 * Add decent test cases
 * Include simple tutorial within "imediff".
 * Add "git-mergetool" integration.
 * Add "git-ime" to help making partial patch series commits to git.
 * Good CJK wide character support with East_Asian_Width on console.

 This was accomplished by practically a whole rewrite of the source code in November-December 2018.
 Osamu decided to release this as imediff after